June 30, 2025

 Counselling and crisis services

-- While school is in session students can reach Mrs. Sasakura during her office hours, from Monday to Friday, 8:30 AM to 3:30 PM via email (ssasakura@sd40.bc.ca), Google Chat/Google Meets, or MS Teams.
+- While school is in session students can reach our counsellor Mr. Konrad during his office hours, from Monday to Friday, 8:30 AM to 3:30 PM, or via email (jkonrad@sd40.bc.ca).

-- For help outside of her hours, please call the Youth In BC Crisis Centre at 604-872-3311, or connect via chat at youthinbc.com.
+- For help outside of school hours, or during school breaks or summer holidays, please call the Youth In BC Crisis Centre at 604-872-3311, or connect via chat at youthinbc.com.

 - Students can also reach out to Kids Help Phone at 1-800-668-6868, or text 686868 to reach a trained volunteer Crisis Responder 24/7.